JingHuaMan/pintos/README.md

 #### Rationale

 1. My design is actually a quite natuaral and simple designing.
 Only the needed calculations are taken, which could be considered as an advantage.
 2. The fixed point number calculations are defined as macros in `fixed_point.h`.
-In the test, there are always some strange differneces beween the result and the expectation output.
+In the test, there are always some strange differences between the result and the expectation output.
 But when I turned the 15.16 FP into the 16.15 FP, the outputs of my codes meet the requirements.
 This may be due to a difference in accuracy.

 ## Additional Questions